UK Value Investor

 Even if one holding goes bust, it won’t be the end of the world

 None of these risk-reduction techniques can guarantee that the model portfolio will have a low level of fundamental risk.
 However, I do think the portfolio is, at the very least, not fundamentally riskier than the All-Share.
-But I’ll only really know if that true in a) a bear market and b) 20 years’ time.
+But I’ll only really know if that is true in a) a bear market and b) 20 years’ time.

 As for valuation risk, I’m a defensive value investor so of course I’m interested in buying and holding companies only when their valuations are attractively low.